IOSG | 70% of Top Profitable Wallets Are Bots, but AI Hasn’t Taken Over Prediction Markets Yet

 Price-feed latency arbitrage

-Representative case: wallet 0x8dxd, which turned $313 into $437,600 in just 15 minutes trading BTC up/down binary contracts in January 2026—achieving a 98% win rate.
+Representative case: wallet 0x8dxd, which turned $313 into $437,600 in just 15 minutes trading BTC up/down binary contracts in January 2026, achieving a 98% win rate.

-Data source: cancun2026 team’s Polymarket wallet classification (Dune query 6648075, https://dune.com/queries/6648075, last 7 days, as of May 11, 2026).
+Data source: cancun2026 team’s Polymarket wallet classification (Dune query 6648075, https://dune.com/queries/6648075, last 7 days, through May 11, 2026).

 Cross-platform combinatorial arbitrage